-, as clinical supervisor for the site, agree to continue meet with for supervision for an average of one hour per week during the semester break as experience hours. he/he continues to see clients and accrue direct I understand that my supervisee is not office cially enrolled in Internship class during this time, as the university is not in session, and that I w vill be the only one responsible for the supervision needs of this student during this time.
-I un derstand that my supervisee may gain up to 100 hours during this break (50 indirect, 50 direct).
-Site Supervisor Date
+I, , as clinical supervisor for the site , agree to continue meet with for supervision for an average of one hour per week during the semester break as she/he continues to see clients and accrue direct experience hours.

+I understand that my supervisee is not officially enrolled in Internship class during this time, as the university is not in session, and that I will be the only one responsible for the supervision needs of this student during this time.
+I understand that my supervisee may gain up to 100 hours during this break (50 indirect, 50 direct).

+Site Supervisor

-Date
+STATE UNIVERSITY Date